ai2ys/dezoomcamp/notes/02-workflow-orchestration/README.md

 1. Create new `+ Bucket` called `mage-zoomcamp-<your-name>-<number>` (have to be globally unique)
 1. Check `Location type` (in the video it is not changed, `Multi-region` set to `us`)
 1. Check `Choose a default storage class for you data` (in the video it is not changed, `Standard`)
-1. Check `Choose how to control access to objects` and ensure `Enforce public access prevention on this bucket` is activated (✅ means the bucket will not be publicly accessible) and `Access control` will not be changed (default is `Uniform`)
+1. Check `Choose how to control access to objects` and ensure `Enforce public access prevention on this bucket` (will pop-up on `Continue`) is activated (✅ means the bucket will not be publicly accessible) and `Access control` will not be changed (default is `Uniform`)
 1. Click `Create` button to create the bucket

 ### Create Service Account

 Mage uses service accounts to connect to GCP.
 Service accounts are used to authenticate and authorize the Mage instance to access GCP resources.

+1. Select the project the service account should be created for
 1. Enter `service accounts` in search field and select `Service Accounts (IAM & Admin)` &rarr; will open `IAM & Admin` with default view `Service Accounts`
 1. Create new service account `+ Create Service Account`
 1. Enter `Service account details`